German rearmament: American corporate involvement

-Some 150 American corporations took part in German re-armament, supplying German companies with everything from raw materials to technology and patent knowledge.
+Some 150 American corporations took part in German rearmament, supplying German companies with everything from raw materials to technology and patent knowledge.
 This took place through a complex network of business interests, joint ventures, cooperation agreements, and cross-ownership between American and German corporations and their subsidiaries.
 Resources supplied to German companies (some of which were MEFO front companies established by the German state) by American corporations included: synthetic rubber production technology (DuPont and Standard Oil of New Jersey), communication equipment (ITT), computing and tabulation machines (IBM), aviation technology (which was used to develop the Junkers Ju 87 bomber), fuel (Standard Oil of New Jersey and Standard Oil of California), military vehicles (Ford and General Motors), funding (through investment, brokering services, and loans by banks like the Union Banking Corporation), collaboration agreements, production facilities and raw materials.
 DuPont owned stocks in IG Farben and Degussa AG, who controlled Degesch, the producer of Zyklon B.

 This involvement was motivated not only by financial gain, but in some cases by ideology as well.
 Irénée du Pont, director and former president of DuPont, was a supporter of Nazi racial theory and a proponent of eugenics.